Krykiet/Supervised-Learning-Classification/README.md

 # Supervised-Learning-Classification
 Predicting heart disease using machine learning - proof-of-concept ML project.
+Checked several models using `RandomizedSearchCV` and `GridSearchCV`.

 This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model.